Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tfraction_6_g2.md

 <div class='workings'>
 <div class='working'>

-Dividing by a fraction is the same as multiplying by the reciprocal (inverse) of the fraction.
+ABBR: Dividing fractions is the same as multiplying by the reciprocal (inverse) of the second fraction.

 $
 \begin{aligned}